MBI’s Professor Sheetz wins Albert Lasker Basic Medical Research Award

-The MBI community congratulates Michael Sheetz upon winning the prestigious Albert Lasker Basic Medical Research Award, 2012.
+The MBI community congratulates Michael Sheetz upon winning the prestigious Albert Lasker Basic Medical Research Award.
 Michael Sheetz, Director of the Mechanobiology Institute, Singapore, Distinguished Professor of the Department of Biological Sciences, NUS and William R Kenan, Junior Professor at Columbia University, shares this award with two of his collaborators, James Spudich (Stanford University) and Ronald Vale (University of California, San Francisco).
-The Award will be presented at a ceremony on Friday, September 21 in New York City.
+The Award was presented at a ceremony on Friday, September 21, 2012, in New York City.

-The Albert Lasker Basic Medical Research Award, for the year 2012 has been given to Prof. Sheetz, Prof. Spudich and Prof. Vale in honor of seminal contributions made in establishing methods to study cytoskeletal motor proteins.
+The Albert Lasker Basic Medical Research Award was given to Prof Sheetz, Prof Spudich and Prof Vale in honor of seminal contributions made in establishing methods to study cytoskeletal motor proteins.
 These developments paved the way to study molecular motors and enabled the discovery of the motor protein, kinesin.
 The landmark achievements in deciphering new components of cellular motors, which helped explain how these motors worked, were pivotal in understanding the basic fundamental process of energy conversion within the cell.
 These have led to explorations of these physiologically relevant molecules, as potential drug targets in a variety of disease conditions.

 The new players